CS

 The Verdict

-The Chery Tiggo 8 Super Hybrid takes 3 of 5 key spec categories.
+This is genuinely close.
+The Chery Tiggo 8 Super Hybrid and Suzuki Vitara trade blows across the spec sheet, and neither runs away with an outright win.
 The Chery Tiggo 8 Super Hybrid will save you roughly $1,591 a year in fuel.
 If boot space matters, the Suzuki Vitara has a clear edge.
 The Chery Tiggo 8 Super Hybrid adds peace of mind with a longer 7-year warranty.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Common questions